kubernetes/minikube/test/integration/README.md

 Run a single test on an active cluster:

-`make integration -e TEST_ARGS="-test.v -test.run TestFunctional/parallel/MountCmd --profile=minikube --cleanup=false"`
+`make integration -e TEST_ARGS="-test.run TestFunctional/parallel/MountCmd --profile=minikube --cleanup=false"`

 WARNING: For this to work repeatedly, the test must be written so that it cleans up after itself.